ZdenekVavricka/DCE-Semestralka_1-Backend/README.md

 # DCE-Semestralka_1-Backend
 Simple Python Web Server

-It was created for the purposes of the KIV/DCE course at the University of West Bohemia.
+It is a part of bigger semester work: [dce-semestralka_1](https://github.com/ZdenekVavricka/dce-semestralka_1.git)

 ## Function
 This web server returns a web page containing the server's Hostname.